danielaparker/jsoncons/src/doc/Classes/json_query.md

     $.store.book.0.title

 or the bracket–notation

     $['store']['book'][0]['title']

+or

+    $["store"]["book"][0]["title"]

-Note that only single quotes (not double quotes) are allowed inside of JSONPath expressions.
+Note that Stefan Goessner's original implementation only supports single quotes inside of JSONPath expressions, the jsoncons implementation supports both single quotes and double quotes.

 JSONPath|	Description
 --------|--------------------------------